 There was only one flavour of vanilla soft serve which we could dress up with toppings like chocolate rice, rainbow rice, chocolate sauce, strawberry sauce and/or ground peanuts.
 I quite liked the ice cream that wasn’t saccharine sweet or cloying – so good, I had two servings of it, lol.

-There were also fruits like watermelon, dragonfruit, orange and honeydew but unfortunately all were not sweet or rather just bland.
+There were also fruits like watermelon, dragon fruit, orange and honeydew but unfortunately all were not sweet or rather just bland.
+Fun fact: Succulents are mostly inedible, but the dragon fruit is among the edible succulents.

 Overall, it was a satisfying salad buffet with more than sufficient choices to pick from.
 Loved the variety and the freshness of ingredients.
 Even if there wasn’t a main course to bulk up the meal, the salad bar is good enough to fill you up and not forgetting the extremely comforting soup too.